tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Question (aguenane−stat6250): What are the two automatic variables that can be used for processing contained in the program data vector?
 - *Question* (ldai4-stat6250): How is the program data vector created during the compilation phase?
 - *Answer* (ldai4-stat6250): During the compilation, the program data vector includes the two automatic variables_N_and_ERROR_.
 The descriptor portion of the new SAS data set is created at the end of the compilation phase.
 Observations are not written until the execution phase.
+* Question (ljiang11-stat6250): When is the first observation created?

 [Course Textbook Chapter 6, Problem 2]
-* Question (ljiang11-stat6250): Why SAS cannot detect incorrect format?
 - *Question* (jcanfield3-stat6250): Which syntax errors halt the execution of the compilation phase?
 - *Question* (akrishnamurthy-stat6250): If SAS can interpret a syntax error, will the program DATA step still compile?
 - *Answer* (akrishnamurthy-stat6250): If SAS can interpret a syntax error, then the DATA step compiles and executes.
 If SAS cannot interpret a syntax error, then the DATA step compiles but does not execute.